Code of Silence (1985 film): Plot

-In Chicago's Uptown, Sergeant Eddie Cusack leads a sting operation to bust Colombian cocaine traffickers led by Luis Comacho.
+In Chicago's Uptown, Police Sergeant Eddie Cusack leads a sting operation to bust Colombian cocaine traffickers led by Luis Comacho.
 The plan is derailed when gunmen disguised as painters, led by mafioso "Crazy" Tony Luna, ambush the exchange.
 Several Colombians are killed, Cusack's partner Dorato is injured, and two of Luna's men die.
 Amid the chaos, aging cop Cragie kills an unarmed bystander and plants a gun to fake self-defense.
 He is put on leave pending a hearing.

 Fearing retaliation, Luna flees and asks his associate Lou Gamiani to protect his artist daughter, Diana.
-Cusack, who refuses to sign a petition clearing Cragie, is shunned by fellow officers and stuck with Cragie's rookie partner, Kopalas, who witnessed the gun-planting but will not testify.
+Cusack, who refuses to sign a petition clearing Cragie, is shunned by fellow officers and stuck with Cragie's rookie partner, Nick Kopalas, who witnessed the gun-planting but will not testify.

 The Comachos retaliate, massacring Luna’s family while disguised as food vendors.
 Gamiani is killed trying to stop Diana's kidnapping, but Cusack saves her in a dramatic chase through an L train.
 He hides Diana in a safe house with retired cop Ted Pirelli, his late father's former partner.

 At Cragie’s hearing, Cusack testifies he cannot comment on the incident as he arrived after it occurred.
 However, it is revealed Cusack once filed for Cragie's transfer.
 Other officers accuse him of breaking the "code of silence," leaving only Dorato as his ally.

 When Pirelli is killed and Diana abducted, Cusack storms the Comacho hangout alone after his backup call is ignored.
 He is overpowered but learns from Luis that Tony Luna’s return to Chicago is imminent.
 Luis threatens Diana’s life unless Luna is handed over.

 Dorato tips off Cusack about Luna’s location.
 A chase ensues, ending in Luna’s death.
 With no other options, Cusack retrieves the Prowler, an armed police drone, and launches an assault on the Comacho hideout.
 Other officers criticize his rogue actions until Kopalas exposes Cragie’s misconduct.

 Cusack defeats the Comachos and saves Diana from Luis, killing him just in time.
 Backup finally arrives, and Cusack ensures Diana’s safety.
 His commander asks if he will report for duty the next day, and Cusack, having regained his peers' respect, agrees.